 The ‘Kiss & Fly’ car park is meant for short-term parking.
 It is especially convenient if someone is picking you up or dropping you off at the airport.
 Parking is free for 15 minutes, after which a fee will be charged at the applicable rates.

 The rates for the ‘Kiss & Fly’ (A3) car park can be found HERE.

 Long stay car park (car park A2).
 If you’re going to be away for a longer time, you should park your car in the airport’s long stay car park.
-The car park is a short walk from the terminal but parking is cheaper than in the short stay car park.
+The car park is a short walk from the terminal.

-The rates for the long stay car park can be found here SIIT.
+The rates for the long stay car park (A2) can be found HERE.

 Parking for people with disabilities.
 There are two parking spaces in front of the terminal for passengers with disabilities.
 The time limit for parking there is 2 hours.
 If you’re going away for a longer time, the car should be parked in either the short stay or the long stay car park where you will have to pay a fee at the respective applicable rates.

 You will get a parking card when entering the car park.
 Be sure to keep it, as you will be paying for parking right before you leave.
 You can pay with your mobile or in the passenger terminal in cash or by credit card:

 - payment machine located in the passenger terminal of the arriving flights